jorgemk85/OneData/README.md

 #### Selecting data from the database
 Selecting data from the database is NOT performed using stored procedures as with Inserting, Updating or Deleting.
 This is because of the complex nature and wide variety of queries.

-OneData uses lambda expressions to work with queries, making it very readable and of course, refactor friendly along the way.
+OneData uses lambda expressions to work with queries, making it very readable and of course, *refactor friendly* along the way.

-Returns a list of logs found in the database that match the provided userId.
+Returns a list of logs found in the database that match the provided `userId`.
 ```c#
 private List<Log> GimmeAllTheLogsFromUserId(Guid userId)
 {
 	return Log.SelectList(q => q.UserId == userId);
 }
 ```
-Returns a list of logs found in the database that contain the provided transaction.
+Returns a list of logs found in the database that contain the provided `transaction`.
 ```c#
 private List<Log> GimmeAllTheLogsThatContainTransaction(string transaction)
 {
 	return Log.SelectList(q => q.Transaction.Contains(transaction));
 }
 ```
-Returns a list of logs found in the database that starts with the provided transaction.
+Returns a list of logs found in the database that starts with the provided `transaction`.
 ```c#
 private List<Log> GimmeAllTheLogsThatStartsWithTransaction(string transaction)
 {
 	return Log.SelectList(q => q.Transaction.StartsWith(transaction));
 }
 ```
-Returns a list of logs found in the database that ends with the provided transaction.
+Returns a list of logs found in the database that ends with the provided `transaction`.
 ```c#
 private List<Log> GimmeAllTheLogsThatEndsWithTransaction(string transaction)
 {